Voorspoed diamond mine

 The Voorspoed mine is one of the largest diamond mines in South Africa and in the world.
-The mine is located in the center of the country in Kroonstad, Free State.
+The mine is located in the center of the country in Kroonstad, about 30 kilometres north-east of Kroonstad in Free State.
 The mine has estimated reserves of 10 million carats of diamonds and an annual production capacity of 800,000 carats.

+Geology

+Voorspoed is a kimberlite-hosted diamond deposit, part of the Kroonstad Kimberlite Cluster and characterised as a Group II kimberlite (orangeite) pipe.
+There are atypical features compared with other South African kimberlite pipes and significant post-emplacement erosion and deep exposure relative to the original land surface.